A 'Jack of All Trades' In Many Fields

 Soon after beginning iOS development, I decided to start making a Nintendo 64 emulator as an experiment with the hypothesis of "anyone can code anything as long as they know syntax and research enough, regardless of experience".
 Not too long before I began this project, an app called GBA4iOS released version 2.0 and kickstarted a retro console emulation craze in the iOS community.
 When Facebook's Rooms app released, a room for Emulators was started.
 I became a moderator there, announced my project there, and quickly become a fairly prominent member in the iOS Emulation Community, both as a leader and a developer.
 Unfortunately, all the easy sideloading bugs were fixed, the final version of GBA4iOS was released, and Rooms was shut down, thus leading to the quick fizzling out of the emulation craze.

-I recently started my third year at Taylor University, where I'm majoring in Computer Science With Cyber Security.
-I was also recently employed by Lockheed Martin as a Malware Analist.
+I recently started my fourth year at Taylor University, where I'm majoring in Computer Science With Cyber Security.
+I was also recently employed by Lockheed Martin as an iOS Security Researcher.
 Unfortunately, due to these things, development on Revera has been slow going.
-To help speed things along, I brought more people into the project.
-Now, development has sped up some, and we're looking at a plausible beta release in 2017.
+On top of that, the remaining items to do are immensely time consuming, but we're looking at a plausible beta release in early 2019.

-When I'm not doing any of the above, I can be found binging TV shows on Netflix or playing video games, or just kicking back listening to a good album.
-When I'm not at home, I'm likely at the shooting range doing competitive skeet shooting, hanging out with friends (often at the good ol' IHOP), or riding the trails on my dirtbike.
+When I'm not doing any of the above, I can be found binging TV shows on Netflix, playing video games, or just kicking back and listening to some good music.
+When I'm not at home, I'm likely at the shooting range doing competitive skeet shooting, hanging out with friends, or riding my dirtbike.
 When I have the time and resources (which isn't often), I also enjoy making shortfilms.
 During highschool, I'd use any excuse I could to make them, so many of my films correlate with with a school project.
-As of recently, I've also dabbled in music recording and production (I started teaching myself screaming vocals, and Pro Tools X) - the results of which can be seen in the music section of my portfolio.
+As of recently, I've also dabbled in music recording and production (I started teaching myself screaming vocals, guitar, and Pro Tools X) - the results of which can be seen in the music section of my portfolio.

 Circumstance forced me to become a "Jack of All Trades" in software development.
 Now, it's my goal to become a "Jack of All Trades" in as many different fields as I can.